padmesh28/dockerCI/README.md

 ---

-This structured CI/CD approach ensures streamlined and secure deployments of your Azure Container Apps across multiple environments, leveraging infrastructure as code and GitHub Actions for full automation.
+This structured CI/CD approach ensures streamlined and secure deployments of your Azure Container Apps across multiple environments, leveraging infrastructure as code and GitHub Actions for full automation.Please refer documenatation atatched it.